-Since the Internet was made available in the classroom during 1997, Holy Cross of San Antonio has undertaken a series of actions designed to insure the safety of our children while accessing the Internet.
-These actions, in accordance with the educational purpose of all Holy Cross of San Antonio educational technology, are designed both to prevent students from accessing inappropriate or illicit content, as well as to protect the privacy and safety of our students.
+Holy Cross of San Antonio has undertaken a series of actions designed to insure the safety of our children while accessing the Internet.
+These actions, in accordance with the purpose of all Holy Cross educational technology, are designed both to prevent students from accessing inappropriate or illicit content, as well as to protect the privacy and safety of our students.

-Holy Cross of San Antonio informs all students and employees of the appropriate and acceptable use of technology, and the consequences of inappropriate use of technology, through the Acceptable Use Policy (AUP).
+Holy Cross informs all students and employees of the appropriate and acceptable use of technology, and the consequences of inappropriate use of technology, through the Acceptable Use Policy (AUP).
 This policy is distributed to all students and employees, with acceptance acknowledged in writing by the student, parents or employee before any access to educational technology or the Internet is allowed.